Singapore Alumni Scholarship

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

 - A written statement (max 2 A4 pages) outlining your experience of educational disadvantage and how this scholarship would assist you and your career aspirations.

 Up to five (5) scholarships will be available, valued at $4000 each payable as a lump sum payment following acceptance and after the relevant semester census date.

 Selection of the scholar/s will be on the basis of:

 - Academic merit, namely Australian Tertiary Admission Rank (ATAR) or equivalent or cumulative GPA.

 - Assessment of required written statement and any provided supporting documentation.

-- Interview by Selection Committee
+- Interview by Selection Committee if required.